Family Law With A Personal Touch In The Chicago Area Since 1978

 We aim to answer all the questions our clients have and offer insightful legal advice and counsel.

 In Illinois, divorcing couples are subject to equitable property division.
 In this type of property division, assets may not be split 50/50.
 The courts consider the following in determining the equitable division of property:

 - Nonmarital property

 Marital property is subject to equitable property division.
-This can include bank accounts, retirement accounts, investments, real estate, and other assets.
-Nonmarital property, however, is not subject to division.
-This can include gifts, inheritances designated to one spouse, property owned before the date of marriage, and other property.
+This can include bank accounts, retirement accounts, investments, real estate and other assets.
+The nonmarital property, however, is not subject to division.
+This can include gifts, inheritances designated to one spouse, property owned before the date of marriage and other properties.

 Timing is critical when valuing property.
 Illinois now uses the fair market value standard when valuing marital property.
 Divorcing spouses may choose whether to value their property on a set date or at the time of trial.